Study three years at Simon’s Rock and one year at the nation’s highest-rated environmental law school and receive a degree from both.

 Simon’s Rock students who are interested in pursuing a law degree from Vermont Law School (VLS) may choose one of the following 3-1 dual degree programs:

-These programs allow students to accelerate to earn a bachelor’s degree from Simon’s Rock and a master’s degree from VLS in four years instead of the typical five.
+These programs allow students to earn a bachelor’s degree from Simon’s Rock and a master’s degree from VLS in four years instead of the typical five.

 The Master of Environmental Law and Policy (MELP) from VLS responds to the cutting-edge environmental challenges facing the United States and the world today, including climate change, sustainable agriculture and food safety, degradation of water resources, and conservation and management of public and private lands.

 The Master of Energy Regulation and Law (MERL) from VLS dives deeply into the issues surrounding how energy is used, produced, and transmitted with a particular focus on alternative, sustainable energy and the environmental problems associated with traditional energy.

 The Master of Arts in Restorative Justice (MARJ) from VLS is for students interested in helping to find better, more ethical and financially sustainable solutions to our criminal justice system.